-Although it had been mentioned in the various pregnancy books and pregnancy websites that many Women shortly after birth, on Hair Loss was not typical of my hair loss.
-I lost so much hair at once that the drain in my shower clogged up every time.
+Although it had been mentioned in the various pregnancy books and pregnancy websites that many Women shortly after birth, on Hair Loss ...was on my mind.
+Hair Loss not so typical.
+I lost so many hairs at once that the drain in my shower clogged every time.

-My longtime hairdresser said that in all the years she worked in this profession and had several new mothers as clients, my hair loss was the worst female hair loss she had ever seen.
+My longtime hairdresser said that in all the years she had been in the profession and had several new moms as clients, my hair loss was the worst female hair loss she had ever seen.
 Even my husband, who in the past never noticed when I had my hair cut, noticed that my hair "looked different".

-In short, I have probably lost well over a third of my hair.
+In short, I probably lost well over a third of my hair.

 Despite the fact that my hair had always been fine and relatively thin, I still had a lot of it.
-Seeing those big tufts of hair in the shower, on my pillows and on the floor was not only disturbing but downright depressing.
+Seeing these large tufts of hair in the shower, on my pillows, and on the floor was not only disturbing, but downright depressing.

-Although I tried to play it down by saying that this was probably just temporary and reminding me that my new baby was much more important than my hair problems, it did matter.
-Although my hair eventually grew back, it took well over a year for it to return to normal.
+Although I tried to downplay it by saying that this was probably temporary and reminding myself that my new baby was much more important than my hair problem, it did matter.
+While my hair did eventually grow back, it was well over a year before it looked normal again.

-When I researched my particular type of hair loss, I realized that I was not alone with this problem.
+As I researched my particular type of hair loss, I realized I wasn't alone in this problem.
 Female hair loss affects many women, even those who have never given birth.

-While many think that female hair loss only affects those who undergo chemotherapy or take certain medications for cancer or other diseases, about 40 percent of all women suffer from hair loss as they get older.
-Quite a few even experience "female baldness" which, as the name suggests, is similar to male baldness.
+While many think female hair loss only affects those undergoing chemotherapy or taking certain medications for cancer or other diseases, about 40 percent of all women suffer from hair loss as they get older.
+Quite a few even experience "female pattern baldness," which, as the name suggests, is similar to male pattern baldness.

-Although there are many reasons for hair loss, the vast majority of the disease can be attributed to two things: hormones and genetics.
-(In my case my hair loss was caused by the former).
+Although there are many Reasons for hair loss exists, the vast majority of the disease can be attributed to two things: Hormones and Genetics.
+(In my case, my hair loss was caused by the former).

-There are some things that can be done, but in most cases we either have to wait for our hormones to return to normal, or we have to live with the fact that our thinning hair remains.
-Neither is any fun, but there are some tips to make life with it reasonably bearable.
+While there are some things that can be done, in most cases we either have to wait for our hormones to return to normal, or live with the fact that our thinning hair will remain.
+Neither is fun, but there are some tips to make living with it somewhat bearable.